Slamy/Wiki_MiSTer/Core-configuration-string.md

 * I,INFO1,INFO2,...,INFO255 - INFO1-INFO255 lines to display as info (top left corner of screen).

 #### jn vs. jp and mapping conventions
-jn mapping is the default.
+* jn mapping is the default.
-jp mapping is used when the INI file has gamepad_defaults=1
+* jp mapping is used when the INI file has gamepad_defaults=1
+* the only difference in the two mappings is the "philosophy" of how they are expected to work

 The difference is one of convention when mapping buttons:
 * jn is intended to follow a name-base mapping